Temporary work permit for athletes

 When can the athlete start working for the sports club?

 When the work permit has been granted by The Directorate of Labour.

-A work permit for athletes which is granted for the first time is never granted for longer than one year, and never longer than the employment period stipulated in the employment contract, usually for the duration of the current season.
-With the application for an extension of a work permit for athletes, the same documentation must be submitted as when applying for a new application.
+A work permit for athletes granted for the first time is not granted for more than one year, and never longer than the period of employment according to the employment contract.
+Generally, athletes’ work permits are granted for the current season.
+Work permits for athletes can be extended for up to two years.
+With an application for an extension of a temporary work permit for athletes, the same documents must be submitted as with a new application.

 The employment contract must specify the athlete’s salary, in ISK.
 The corresponding salary amount may also be specified additionally in another currency.